 The last time I saw him was the October before he died.
 We were visiting in the half term holidays because my mum’s birthday is in November and so it was an early birthday/Christmas visit.
 I noticed he was quieter and less cantankerous than usual.

 I’m never really sure whether dad was upset or annoyed that I chose to abandon the Catholic Church and take my vows in the opposition’s.
-He never said.
+He never commented.
 And that was the problem with dad, I never really knew what he was thinking.

-Big Frank would be home for Christmas.
+The funeral was held 22 December so in a way Big Frank would indeed be home for Christmas.

 This post was written for the Writing Workshop – Remembering over at Sleep is for the Weak.
 It doesn’t really fit any of the prompts but to read some that do click here.